Seeding a New Lawn

 Late Summer/Early Fall is Best

 The best time to establish a lawn from seed is from mid-August to mid-September.
 Late summer planting has several advantages over spring seeding.
 The cool-season grasses will germinate quickly in the warm soil of late summer.
 The warm fall days and cool nights promote rapid turf growth.
-Also, few weed species germinate in fall so there is little weed competition.
+Also, few weed species germinate in the fall, so there is little weed competition.

 Spring Seeding